AhmedAlaa4611/laravel-artisan-commands/README.md

 ```

 ## Threads
-1. Example code in cpp `uses threads` to serve your application and open your browser in a specified `IP address and port number`:
+1. Example code in cpp `uses threads` to booting up a server to the application and open your browser in a specified `IP address and port number`:
 ```cpp
 #include <iostream>
 #include <thread>